What is the PLM Green Global Alliance?

-The mission of the PLM Green Global Alliance is to develop a global network and foster a coalition between professionals who use, develop, research, market, teach or support Product Lifecycle Management business strategies, technologies and software solutions that have value in addressing the causes and consequences of climate change due to human-generated greenhouse gas emissions (GHG).
+The mission of the PLM Green Global Alliance is to develop a global network and foster a coalition between professionals who use, develop, research, market, consult, teach, or support Product Lifecycle Management business strategies, technologies and software solutions that have value in sustainability by addressing the causes and consequences of climate change due to human-generated greenhouse gas emissions (GHG).

 What is our motivation?

 We are excited by the professional opportunities and motivated by the technical challenges to create a sustainable circular economy and low-carbon future for all industries, communities, nations, and life forms on the planet Earth that depend on healthy ecosystems.

 What are our goals?

 We seek to educate, advocate, and collaborate for greater recognition of the role and value of PLM technologies to help assess, reduce, mitigate, and adapt to (when necessary) climate change, which then contributes to sustainability.

 There are many examples of how PLM-related technologies are doing just that, but very few focused platforms and open forums where professional resources and application case studies can be collected, researched, shared, discussed, and promoted for the common good.

 Who are members of the alliance?

 The PGGA is an informal non-commercial international group and as such there is no process or cost to participate.
 Our only requirement is that you have a sincere professional, educational, or personal interest in the intersection of PLM and one of our theme topics.
 These themes currently include: Climate Change, Sustainability, Green Energy, Circular Economy and Industry 4.0.
 If you do have interest and want to contribute, we invite you join our recently formed PLM Green Global Alliance LinkedIn Group where we now have over 300 members from around the world.